 3. Research gathering

 Proofreading the content is the final step.
 The proofreader doesn’t need to worry about the meaning of the copy or its impact on the target audience.
-So, they can focus on the written form it takes.
+The proofreading process eliminates distracting grammar issues, spelling mistakes, or sentence structure.

 Create irresistible Content

 There’s a lot more to writing than just writing.
 80% of the work is something other than the writing itself.
 B2B content needs strong credible research to be effective.
 If you want to create B2B content that has impact, then the entire process must begin with a Content Brief.